kazupon/kt-msgpack/README.md

 - xt: the expiration time from now in seconds.
 If it is negative, the absolute value is treated as the epoch time.
 If it is omitted, no expiration time is specified. (optional)

 #### return value
+Return the type of int32 value.
+Contains the following data.
-- true: success.
+- 0: succees.
-- false: existing record was detected.
+- 1: existing record was detected.
+- 2: not exist a database.

 ## License